 We understand the advertising/marketing industry will reach its full potential with the experiences and talents of all.

-We commit to changing unequal gender representation across all creative disciplines (copy, art direction, design, film directors and creative technology).
+We commit to changing unequal representation across all creative disciplines (copy, art direction, design, film directors and creative technology).

 For clients looking for agencies committed to diversity, our badge is now championed by the:

 We believe the recruitment sector has a huge role to play in the diversity story.
 If your company would like to become ‘Creative Equals Certified’, please get in touch.
 There are two phases to this: we train in unconscious bias as we believe everyone has to understand why they make - and their clients make - the decisions they do.
 We will give your front-line staff unconscious bias training, plus coach in our seven-point charter.